|

 Final Thoughts

-So while shaving off your body hair might not reduce how much you sweat, it might help with your body odor.
-Many people are more embarrassed about the body odor caused by sweat than the actual sweat itself, so it might be worthwhile seeing if shaving helps with that, and decide from there if it is worth it or not.
+Many people are more embarrassed about the body odor caused by sweat than the actual sweat itself, so it might be worthwhile to see if shaving helps with that and then decide from there whether it is worth it or not.

-Remember that body hair and sweat both serve important functions in your body, so try and accommodate them as much as you can!
+Remember that body hair and sweat both serve important functions in your body, so try to accommodate them as much as possible.